-

 Can I get points removed from my driving record?

 You may have points removed by completing a Driver Improvement Program (DIP).
 The course must be state-approved.
-Learn more in our Point Reduction page.
+Learn more in our Defensive Driving page.

 At what point amount will the Department of Revenue (DOR) suspend my Missouri driver's license?

-The MO DOR will suspend your Missouri driver's license if you accumulate eight or more points within an 18-month period.
-If you accumulate 12 points in 12 months your driving privileges will be revoked for one year.
+The MO DOR will suspend your Missouri driver's license if you accumulate 8 points or more within a period of 18 months.
+If you accumulate 12 points in 12 months your driving privileges will be revoked for 1 year.

 Why should I check my driving record?